 If you love surfing then Cornwall is for you, from beginners to advanced you will all find a wave somewhere to suit your level!
 Porthmeor beach in St.Ives is our best local beach and often has great surf.
 The St Ives Surf School is highly regarded as one of the best places to learn to surf in Cornwall.
 Also offering Kayak tours, SUP lessons, coasteering experiences and equipment hire. www.stivessurfschool.co.uk

 If you fancy avoiding the crowds on Porthmeor in high season, hop in the car then Gwithian & Godrevy should be your destination (20 minute drive).
-Great expanse of beach with excellent surfing & facilities, and if you want to book lessons check out www.surfacadamey.co.uk or for hiring surf gear try www.downthelinesurf.co.uk in Hayle itself.
+Great expanse of beach with excellent surfing & facilities, and if you want to book lessons check out www.surfacademy.co.uk or for hiring surf gear try www.downthelinesurf.co.uk in Hayle itself.

 A great way to escape the crowds and experience the beauty of Cornwall from the water!
 Ideal on your own, as a couple or even a family, there are beautiful rivers & estuaries to explore or for the more adventurous take your canoe out to sea!